 Do you usually stay up late at night to watch Sportscenter on ESPN, spend hours of time listening to sports commentary podcasts, or read blogs about your local teams?
-Are you interested in getting paid to write about sports?
+Are you interested in getting paid to write about sports, or looking for sports related work at home jobs?
 Then read on!

 The dream job for an aspiring sports writer would be penning articles for a major newspaper, or contributing to one of the big sports media giants like ESPN.
 But those are tough gigs to land.
 There are thousands upon thousands of sports fans out there who would love to become writers, so the competition is pretty fierce.

 If you're just starting out, you're going to have to aim a little lower.
 You may have to do some small time freelance writing, or contribute articles for blogs in exchange for revenue share.